barnettcoding/Deal-or-No-Deal-game/README.md

-# portfolio
-Some of my work
+# Deal or No Deal game